Abstract

 Sessions are automatically verified for validity and age when

-object is instantiated, i.e. if *SESSION*
+the REQUEST object is instantiated, i.e. if *SESSION* is not NIL then this

 session is valid (as far as TBNL is concerned) and not too old.